BobRak/OpenHAB-Smartthings/README.md

 2. Start openHAB.
 On openhabian the command is: sudo systemctl start openhab2.service
 3. Then follow the setup instructions in the README.md file in the org.openhab.binding.smartthing directory.
 Make sure to perform the **Smartthings Configuration** steps described in that file.

+If you see any strange or unexpected behaviour after upgrading the Smartthings binding it is recommended that you [Clear the Cache](https://community.openhab.org/t/clear-the-cache/36424).

 ## How to report issues

 If you discover one of your devices doesn't work as expected please follow the instructions in the [Troubleshooting file](org.openhab.binding.smartthings/Troubleshooting.md) and raise an issue on my Github Repo [BobRak](https://github.com/BobRak/)